awsdocs/amazon-ec2-user-guide-windows/doc_source/sriov-networking.md

 **To enable enhanced networking**

-1. Connect to your instance and log in as the local administrator\.
+1. <a name="amazon-linux-enhanced-networking-start-step"></a>Connect to your instance and log in as the local administrator\.

 1. \[Windows Server 2016\] Run the following EC2Launch PowerShell script to configure the instance after the driver is installed\.